East Iceland is a fantastic place for hiking. There are vast areas of stunning landscape, and many marked and unmarked hiking trails to explore.

-A walk around the area is included in our Streiti coastline tour, along with a few other hidden gems of the area.
+A walk around the area is included in our Streiti coastline tour, along with a few other hidden gems of the region.

 5. Laugarfell and surrounding area

-When traveling in the East Iceland highlands you can also find the highland guesthouse Laugarfell.
-Next, to the guesthouse, there is a great area for hikes.
+When traveling in the East Iceland highlands, you can also find the highland guesthouse Laugarfell.
+Next, to the guesthouse, there is an excellent area for hikes.
 Those include a hike upon Mt.
 Laugarfell as well as a trail visiting several waterfalls in the neighborhood.

 A visit to this waterfall is included in our tour around Breiðdalur valley as well as many other secrets of the area.

-Víknaslóðir is a common name for a large collection of hiking trails around near Bakkagerði village in Borgarfjörður.
-The trails extend between small bays and inlets and mountain passes.
+Víknaslóðir is a common name for an extensive collection of hiking trails around near Bakkagerði village in Borgarfjörður.
+The paths extend between small bays and inlets and mountain passes.
 There are many hiking trails to choose from.
 We recommend speaking to locals in the area for the most suitable trails for your time and interest.

 Between Fáskrúðsfjörður and Breiðdalur there is an old historic hiking path across the mountains.
 This crossing was the only connection between the communities aside from by boat.
-While hiking up the mountain the trail is quite on the foot but the terrain is rather easy.
+While hiking up the mountain, the trail is on the foot, but the terrain is rather easy.
 This hike will give you a spectacular view across three different valleys and a new view of the surrounding mountains.